 If you are waking up in the morning feeling unrefreshed and fatigued, you may have sleep apnea.
 Did you know that your local Yardley dentist can help?
-At Bucks County Smiles, we can screen for and potentially treat sleep apnea with highly effective oral appliances.
+At Bucks County Smiles, we offer a free consultation to screen for and treat sleep apnea with highly effective oral appliances.

 Obstructive sleep apnea (OSA) is the temporary stoppage of breathing during sleep, often (but not always) resulting in daytime sleepiness.
 It is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses and closes during sleep.